ilanschnell/bitarray/doc/reference.rst

 ``huffman_code(dict, /, endian=None)`` -> dict
-   Given a frequency map, a dictionary mapping symbols to their frequency, calculate the Huffman code, i.e. a dict mapping those symbols to bitarrays (with given endianness).
+   Given a frequency map, a dictionary mapping symbols to their frequency, calculate the Huffman code, i.e. a dict mapping those symbols to bitarrays (with given bit-endianness).
 Note that the symbols are not limited to being strings.
-Symbols may may be any hashable object (such as ``None``).
+Symbols may be any hashable object (such as ``None``).

 ``canonical_huffman(dict, /)`` -> tuple